PhantomVulpes/UnauthorizedPrimerOfScadrianAdventureGameplay/Metals.md

 ### Blessings
 The Blessing of Awareness adds 2 dice with rolls involving all your senses.  dditionally, you’re considered to have 2 additional Action Dice when determining the order of actions in a Conflict (e.g. when you gain 4 ­Action Dice, the order in which you act is determined as if you have 6 Action Dice instead).
 # Pewter
 Pewter is an alloy mostly composed of tin and copper.
-It’s common, inex- pensive, and widely available.
-For each of the magical traditions, Pewter is the embodiment of strength and raw physical power.
+It’s common, inexpensive, and widely available.
+For each of the magical traditions, Pewter is theembodiment of strength and raw physical power.
 ## Allomancy
 A Misting who can burn Pewter is called a Thug or Pewterarm.
 Burning Pewter enhances the Allomancer’s body and physical capabilities.
 While burning Pewter, a character becomes faster and stronger, with greater manual dexterity, agility, and endurance.
 All else being equal, a trained warrior burning Pewter is easily a match for half a dozen ordinary human warriors.